Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3423-restore-as-an-amazon-ec2-instance-elastic-block-store-volume-or-machine-image/31233-restore-to-elastic-block-store-ebs-volume.md

 First, you need to select an existing, or specify a new _"S3"_ or _"S3 China"_ instance account.

-_**\[See the following article to learn how to add a new S3 account to CloudBerry Backup.\]**_

-_**\[Please make sure that the specified account has all required permissions.\]**_

 After selecting an account, specify the main settings of a target EC2 instance:

-* **Region
+* **Region**
-  **Amazon EC2 is hosted in multiple locations world-wide that are composed of _regions_ and _Availability Zones_.
+  Amazon EC2 is hosted in multiple locations world-wide that are composed of regions and Availability Zones.
 Each region is a separate geographic area encompassing multiple, isolated locations known as Availability Zones.
 Amazon EC2 provides you the ability to place resources, such as instances, and data in multiple locations.
 Resources are not replicated across regions unless you do so specifically.

   > Note that there is a charge for data transfer between regions.
   >
-> See [Regions and Availability Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) for more information.
+  > See [Regions and Availability Zones](https://www.gitbook.com/book/yuriyshutov/restore-wizard-draft/edit#) for more information.

-* **Instance type**
+* **Availability Zones**

-  Amazon EC2 provides a wide selection of instance types optimized to fit different use cases, such as computing, memory use, accelerated computing and optimized storage.
+  Click **Refresh** to obtain the list of Availability Zones available for this region.

   > See[Amazon EC2 Instance Types](https://www.gitbook.com/book/yuriyshutov/restore-wizard-draft/edit#)learn about the available instance types.